Shruginator/python-setup/README.md

 # How to set up Python correctly?

-Quick reference for setting up a decent Python development environment.
+Quick reference for setting up a Python development environment.

 Planned guides:
 - On Windows with **WSL** (**W**indows **S**ubsystem for **L**inux)